 Toyota, Honda, and Nissan are the Top 3 car manufacturers in Japan.
 Their operations and corporate alliances stretch across all continents, as does their market reach.
 At the same time, they maintain their global headquarters and many of their R&D facilities within Japan.

 Historically, they have kept close ties with their suppliers.
 Some have been operating as parts of larger diversified conglomerates.
-Mitsubishi Motors is a prominent example for a car manufacturer hailing from one of those horizontal keiretsu.
+Mitsubishi Motors, now a part of the Renault–Nissan–Mitsubishi Alliance, is a prominent example for a car manufacturer hailing from one of those horizontal keiretsu.

 Others have built their own extensive networks with suppliers along their value chain.
 The largest amongst the so-called vertical keiretsu belongs to the world’s leading car company Toyota.